Foreman overview and concepts

 Errata

 A construct that provides additional data for a server to use when configuring hosts.
-Foreman acts as an External Node Classifier to Puppet servers in a Foreman deployment.
+When Puppet obtains information about nodes from an external source instead of its own database, the external source is called External node classifier.
+If the Puppet plugin is installed, Foreman can act as an External node classifier to Puppet servers in a Foreman deployment.

 Facter